Cool and Unusual Places to Stay in the United States

 Jules' Undersea Lodge

-We drove about 1 hour 15 minutes south from Miami (60 miles via US-1, the Overseas Highway) to Key Largo, home to Jules’ Undersea Lodge, the world’s only underwater hotel.
-Originally built in the 1970s as a marine research lab off Puerto Rico, it was moved to Florida in 1986 and converted into a two-room lodge sitting 21 feet below the surface in a lagoon.
+We drove about 1 hour 15 minutes south from Miami (60 miles via US-1, the Overseas Highway) to Key Largo, home to this incredible underwater hotel.
+Originally built in the 1970s as a marine research lab off Puerto Rico, it was moved to Florida in 1986 and converted into a two-room lodge sitting 21 feet below the surface in a lagoon which is just incredible!

 To check in, you scuba dive down to the entrance hatch (basic scuba skills required).
 Overnight stays start at about $900 per person and include unlimited diving, meals delivered in waterproof cases, and even pizza delivery underwater.